 William & Mary college Psychology Professors Matthew Hilimire and Catherine Forestell recently joined with University of Maryland School of Social Work Assistant Professor Jordan DeVylder for a study.
 It was conducted on June 18, 2015, and showed that a diet rich in fermented foods and drinks containing probiotics may help curb social anxiety in young adults.

-Social anxiety is a disorder that fills you with a fear of being judged by others or embarrassed in front of them in ordinary situations The researchers looked into whether eating fermented foods helps people get more out of traditional treatments such as medication or cognitive-behavioral therapy.
+Social anxiety is a disorder that fills you with a fear of being judged by others or embarrassed in front of them in ordinary situations.
+The researchers looked into whether eating fermented foods helps people get more out of traditional treatments such as medication or cognitive-behavioral therapy.
 The study, published in Psychiatry Research, included 710 students taking intro psychology courses at William & Mary.
-They filled out questionnaires about their fermented food eating habits, and rated how worried (or neurotic) they tended to be, and also said whether or not they had social anxiety.
-The questionnaire asked about a variety of foods including yogurt or food and drinks that contain yogurt, kefir, soy milk kefir, miso soups, sauerkraut, dark chocolate, juices that contain microalgae, pickles, and kimchi.
+They filled out questionnaires about their fermented food eating habits and rated how worried (or neurotic) they tended to be.
+They also said whether or not they had social anxiety.
+The questionnaire asked about a variety of foods including yogurt (or food and drinks that contain yogurt), kefir, soy milk kefir, miso soups, sauerkraut, dark chocolate, juices that contain microalgae, pickles, and kimchi.